ispc/ispc/docs/ispc.rst

 For non-type template parameters, the following rules apply:

-* Uniform integral types and enum types can be used as non-type template parameters.
+* Uniform integral (including bool) types and enum types can be used as non-type template parameters.
 Unbound types are treated as uniform.
   For example:

   ::